Triflusal

 Triflusal is a platelet aggregation inhibitor that was discovered and developed in the Uriach Laboratories, and commercialised in Spain since 1981.
 Currently, it is available in 25 countries in Europe, Asia, Africa and America.
-It is a derivative of acetylsalicylic acid (ASA) in which a hydrogen atom on the benzene ring has been replaced by a trifluromethyl group.
+It is a derivative of acetylsalicylic acid (ASA; Aspirin) in which a hydrogen atom on the benzene ring has been replaced by a trifluoromethyl group.
 Trade names include Disgren, Grendis, Aflen and Triflux.

 Triflusal has multiple mechanisms of action that contribute to the effect of the drug.
 It is a COX-1 inhibitor.
 It also inhibits the activation of nuclear factor k-B, which in turn regulates the expression of the mRNA of the vascular cell adhesion molecule-1 needed for platelet aggregation.
 Additionally, Triflusal preserves vascular prostacyclin which yields an anti-platelet effect.
 Triflusal also blocks phosphodiesterase, increasing cAMP concentration as well as can increase nitric oxide synthesis in neutrophils.

 Mechanism of action

 Triflusal is a selective platelet antiaggregant through;